Songfacts®: You can leave comments about the song at the bottom of the page.

 This was one of the defining songs of the 1967 "Summer Of Love."
-As young Americans protested the Vietnam war and took a lot of drugs, this played in the background.
+As young Americans protested the Vietnam War and experimented with drugs, "White Rabbit" often played in the background.

 Did the band ever get sick of this song?
 Grace Slick answered this question in a 1976 interview with Melody Maker when she replied: "I can play around with a song on stage without ruining it.
 We stopped doing 'White Rabbit' for a couple of years because we were getting bored with it.
 I like it again and we included it last year 'cause it was the year of the rabbit."

-The Airplane was often found giving free concerts around the Haight-Asbury area of San Francisco.
+The Airplane was often found giving free concerts around the Haight-Ashbury area of San Francisco.
 They shared a large house with several musicians during the psychedelic '60s, often applying for and receiving parade permits to walk the streets.
-Grace was always a radical thinker, rejecting "Daddy's money."
-She once appeared on The Merv Griffin talk show made up in black face, causing a big controversy. (thanks, James - Ragin' Rochester, NY, for above 2)
+Grace Slick was always a radical thinker, rejecting "Daddy's money."
+She once appeared on The Merv Griffin talk show made up in black face, causing a big controversy.

 "Go Ask Alice" which is a lyric from this song, inspired an anonymous author to put out a book with that same title.
 The book was a "diary" of a young girl in the 1960s who had a drug addiction and died.
 The diary owner's name is never given, and the diary is suspected to be fictional even after it was promoted as true, and the anonymous author is suspected to be Beatrice Sparks, the book's editor. (thanks, BustaJuss - SoPo, NJ)